 In the normal course of business, the Master Fund may enter into contracts or agreements that contain indemnifications or warranties.
 The Master Fund's exposure under these arrangements is unknown, as this would involve future claims that may be made against the Master Fund that have not yet occurred.
 However, based on experience, the Manager expects the risk of loss to be remote.

-As of 31 December 2016, the Master Fund had pledged cash and cash equivalents of \$11,946 (2015 - \$14,305) as collateral held in trust under the terms of its ILW Swaps.
+As of 31 December 2017, the Master Fund had pledged cash and cash equivalents of \$nil (2016 - \$11,946) as collateral held in trust under the terms of its ILW Swaps.